 The Truth About SAP S/4HANA’s Go Live Numbers

-SAP has a very difficult time explaining why the number of go-lives is such a small percentage of the number of S/4HANA “customers.”
-The number of S/4HANA “customers” is inflated by SAP offering S/4HANA either for free or at huge discounts or forced purchases based upon indirect access claims as we cover in the article How SAP Controls Perceptions with Customer Numbers.
+SAP has a tough time explaining why the number of go-lives is such a small percentage of the number of S/4HANA “customers.”
+The number of S/4HANA “customers” is inflated by SAP offering S/4HANA either for free or at huge discounts or forced purchases based upon indirect access claims, as we cover in the article How SAP Controls Perceptions with Customer Numbers.

 The number of S/4HANA go-lives is significantly exaggerated by the fact that so many companies have tried and failed to get S/4HANA to work.
 That means the companies did invest in S/4HANA implementations, but failed or stopped the implementation.
 This is explained in great detail in the research A Study into S/4HANA Implementations.